What is the Cost of Live in Care?

 Live-in home care services offer the benefit of your loved ones being able to continue their life like it was before they needed to be cared for.
 These services can be expanded or augmented to include hourly elderly care or long-term live-in care, depending on the needs of your loved one.

-How much does live-in home care for the elderly cost in 2020?
+How much does live-in home care for the elderly cost?

 Typical live-in care costs for the elderly in the UK can be anywhere from £120 per day.
 If the level of care needed is higher, or the requirements are specialised, intermediate or complex care may be needed.